alecjonas/Forecasting_Walmart_Sales/README.md

 # Forecasting Walmart Sales

 # Update
-I have done significantly more work on this project, including ARIMA Forecasting.
-I presented further research as my final capstone project for Galvanize, where I attended the Data Science Immersive education program.
-Here is the link to my final presentation: https://docs.google.com/presentation/d/13ZtZEwIXH7M4D74AYT27hYj6tkagQIF81RgNl3Ydg98/edit#slide=id.p
+ Here is the link to my final presentation for the Data Science Immersive at Galvanize for my final capstone project: https://docs.google.com/presentation/d/13ZtZEwIXH7M4D74AYT27hYj6tkagQIF81RgNl3Ydg98/edit#slide=id.p

-## Question
+## Goal
-Given a data set with five and a half years of product sales, how accurately can I predict Walmart sales down to the day?
+Forecast Walmart Sales.

 ## Introduction
 In 2019, Walmart was the largest retailer in sales beating second place by more than three times (Amazon).
 Behind the scenes, a massive support operation is conducted in order to make sure customer demand is met with appropriate customer service and supply of product.